Why managing your weight can be a struggle

 A review of 14 studies of calorie-restricting diets found that weight regain is common after weight loss, with up to 66% of dieters regaining more weight than they lost on their diets.

-Obesity is a medically recognized, chronic condition that can keep coming back regardless of the treatment applied.
-The natural tendency of the body is to defend a predetermined body weight or set point.
+Obesity is a medically recognized, chronic condition that can keep coming back no matter what weight loss method is used.
+It seems that there is a natural tendency for the body to want to return to a certain weight or “set point”.

 Talking to your doctor